FAQs for Research Investigators

 - What is the difference between 'anonymous' and 'confidential' data?

 NDSU IRB review (or certification of exempt status) is required when faculty, staff, students, or other representatives of NDSU become engaged in research that will involve human subjects/participants.
-This also includes clinical investigations of drugs, medical devices, biologics, food additives, or other articles regulated by the FDA.
-The review requirement applies regardless of funding source, and also includes collaborative projects when an agent or employee of NDSU will be involved (e.g., receiving funding, project planning/design, participant recruitment, obtaining informed consent, data collection, or handling of identifiable human data).
+This includes clinical investigations of drugs, medical devices, biologics, food additives, or other articles regulated by the FDA.
+IRB review is required regardless of funding source.
+Collaborative projects require NDSU IRB review when an agent or employee of NDSU will be involved (e.g., receiving funding, project planning/design, participant recruitment, obtaining informed consent, data collection, or handling of identifiable human data).
 In addition, it is important to note that IRB review would also be required if a project or activity conducted for other purposes (e.g., program evaluation, quality improvement, education), will also involve a research component.
 IRB approval must be obtained prior to initiating any research involving human subjects.

 Human subjects research projects are not limited to the medical, social, or behavioral science fields, but may be conducted in many different disciplines.
 It is important to consider the definition of 3 terms in order to classify a project or activity as human subjects research that requires review by NDSU IRB: 'research', 'human subject/participant' and 'engagement'.